Brucephalus/Textbooks/Prosocial.md

 True strength doesn’t come from dominance—it comes from being crushed and still choosing to rise.
 Training humbles you not to diminish you, but to _temper_ you.
 So when the rest of the world cracks under pressure, you remember: you’ve already been broken—and rebuilt yourself stronger.

-Expansion of Topic 7.3.2.4 **does** result in meaningful, non-speculative substance.
-Expansion follows:

 ##### 7.3.2.4 Mental Clarity Comes from Physical Chaos

 Your mind can’t sort through stress when your body’s overloaded with sugar, sedentary habits, and sleep debt.
 But when you sweat, when your breath is controlled, when your heart rate climbs—you _clear the static_.
 The gym becomes your reset button.
 It’s not just where you break a sweat.
 It’s where you _rebuild your mind_—rep by rep, breath by breath.